Lost in Food

 How do you make mayonnaise?

-Homemade mayonnaise is made by slowly adding oil to egg yolk and mustard, whisking constantly to ensure the oil is dispersed through the eggs.
-Once emulsified, acid like white wine vinegar or lemon juice is added to the mayonnaise.
+Homemade mayonnaise is made by slowly adding oil to whisked egg yolk and mustard.
+You need to whisk constantly to ensure the oil is dispersed through the eggs.
+Once emulsified, acid like white wine vinegar or lemon juice is added to the mayonnaise, along with some seasoning.

 • Flavour perfection as homemade egg yolk mayonnaise tastes far superior to anything you can buy in a store.